Another week gone, Brexit trade talks remain stuck

 The lack of progress is frustrating since the EU had sounded optimistic about a deal last Friday and had committed to be “creative" in its approach during the final stages of the talks.
 Barnier was on Friday briefing EU member states and the EU parliament, which all have to give their consent to any deal reached with the U.K.

-The three most divisive issues remain EU fishing rights in U.K. waters, compliance guarantees on any deal reached and the standards the U.K. must meet to export into the EU.
+The two sides have reached agreement on a swath of issues, but remain stuck on EU fishing rights in U.K. waters, compliance guarantees on any deal reached and the “level playing field” standards the U.K. must meet to export into the EU.

+The U.K. split from the EU politically early this year, but remained part of the bloc’s economic embrace during an 11-month transition as the two sides tried to negotiate a new free-trade deal to take effect Jan.
+1.

+To reach a deal the EU will have to curb its demands on fishing and Britain must agree to some alignment with the bloc's rules — difficult issues for politicians on both sides.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.